1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 2. Which machine learning model makes the most accurate predictions of the stock market?
 3. Are hybrid machine learning models more accurate than one simple model?

+### Description of Data Exploration Phase of Project

+### Description of the Analysis Phase of the Project

 ### Presentation
 The presentation is hosted on Google Slides and can be accessed [here](https://docs.google.com/presentation/d/1YIA2DkOoDofQbNiOO2Xbnr-BA07IlXciiKUgL-yjzWU/edit?usp=sharing).

 ## GitHub
 ### Main Branch
 * Includes README.md
+* Code necessary to perform exploratory analysis
+* Some code necessary to complete the machine learning portion of the project

 ### README.md Must Include
 * Description of communication protocol